joagre/ratatoskr/README.md

 to `foreach` and `writeln`, i.e. nothing is automatically imported into the module namespace.

-It is possible to import enumerations, interfaces, structs and functions into a module namespace:
+It is possible to import enumerations, interfaces, classes and functions into a module namespace:

 ```